sfbrigade/codeforsanfrancisco.org/_projects/lane-breach.md

 image_path: /img/uploads/screen-shot-2019-01-23-at-10.12.33-pm.png
 active: true
 blurb: >-
-  We are creating a platform that serves as the hub for cyclist data in San Francisco by consolidating disparate data sources and providing easy access through a single API.
-Our goal is to daylight difficult to find data, which are made available to non-technical users through a web service with simple tools and intuitive data visualizations.
+  We are creating a hub for bike data in San Francisco through consolidating sources and providing easy access through a single API.
+Our goal is to daylight difficult to find data, which are made available to non-technical users through a web service with simple tools and intuitive visualizations.
 skills_needed:
   - react
   - node